What is the purpose of serpstatbot?

 Please always ensure the bot can get robots.txt file itself.
 If not, then it will crawl your site by default.

-If you think that serpstatbot doesn’t follow your robots.txt commands, please get in touch with us via email: firstname.lastname@example.org.
+If you think that serpstatbot doesn’t follow your robots.txt commands, please contact us via email: firstname.lastname@example.org.
 Please attach the URL to your website and log entries that show bot trying to retrieve pages that it was not supposed to.

 What commands in robots.txt does serpstatbot support?